 Evergreen to Digitize Bills of Lading

-Evergreen Line, the fifth-largest shipping company, has announced it will introduce a paperless Bill of Lading (B/L) in partnership with trade finance digitization solutions provider Bolero International.
+Evergreen Line, the sixth largest shipping company, has announced it will introduce a paperless Bill of Lading (B/L) in partnership with trade finance digitization solutions provider Bolero International.

 Bolero International, which delivers electronic bill of lading (eBL) services to customers, will provide Evergreen with a technology that promises to lower shippers’ costs while making data transfer more accurate, efficient, reliable and secure.